Yohammed18/python-intermediate/README.md

         - Authentication
         - Proxy Rotation
 - Programming a management system
+    - For this segment we are going to utilize the Python module TKinter.
+To learn more about this amazing GUI (Grapihcal User Interface) visit the Doc page https://docs.python.org/3/library/tk.html
 - Programming Ai via voice
 - Programing machine learning model
 - Build web application via Django